Make Your Own Beautiful Enamel Cup Lantern – Easy DIY

 Enamel cups aren’t very heavy, so we filled them with a little bit of plaster of Paris to add some weight.

-Once the plaster of Paris sets, you’re ready to put the light together.
+Once the plaster of Paris sets, remove all the messy bits, and you’re ready to put the light together.

 Wiring Up the Enamel Cup Lantern